Aliases for FABP3 Gene

 GeneCards Summary for FABP3 Gene

 FABP3 (Fatty Acid Binding Protein 3) is a Protein Coding gene.
 Diseases associated with FABP3 include acute myocardial infarction and pulmonary embolism.
-Among its related pathways are Lipoprotein metabolism and Metabolism.
+Among its related pathways are PPAR signaling pathway and Glucose / Energy Metabolism.
 GO annotations related to this gene include transporter activity and cytoskeletal protein binding.
 An important paralog of this gene is FABP7.

 UniProtKB/Swiss-Prot for FABP3 Gene